ABOUT THE DEPARTMENT:

 ABOUT THE COLLECTIONS:

-What Local Government Records are housed at Archival Services?
+What Local Government Records are housed at Archives and Special Collections?

 As a member of the Ohio Network of American History Research Centers (ONAHRC) and as part of the State of Ohio’s Local Government Records Program (LGRP), Archival Services serves as a repository of local government records for a nine-county region in northeast Ohio including Summit, Ashland, Holmes, Coshocton, Portage, Richland, Stark, Tuscarawas, and Wayne counties.
 For a listing of records please visit the Local Government Records page.